soniyagaikwad/movie-trends-data-vis/README.md

 ## Code Description

-All our code for _Montage: Exploring Movie Trends Over Time_ is written in the `website` folder, which consists of `montage.html`, `montage-design.css`, and `script.js`.
+All our code for _Montage: Exploring Movie Trends Over Time_ is written in the `docs` folder, which consists of `index.html`, `montage-design.css`, and `script.js`.
 These code files handle our data processing, UI design, and interaction with the visualization tool.

 ## Authors